smartcatdev/Lebanon/readme.txt

 == Description ==

 Lebanon is a clean & responsive multi-purpose theme with tons of customizable features.
-It is well suited for food or lifestyle bloggers, teams, travel blog, photographers e-commerce stores and creative individuals.
+It is well suited for food or lifestyle bloggers, business, teams, travel blog, photographers e-commerce stores and creative individuals.
 You can customize all the colors, fonts, and appearance and preview your changes live.
 A theme that makes it easy for you to create a beautiful and professional looking site quickly and easily.
 Lebanon is fully integrated with WooCommerece, and Our Team Showcase.
 It allows you to feature posts, pages or products simply by selecting the post you want to feature.
 This theme also provides RTL language support.
 This theme has many features that cannot usually be found in a free theme, and can be used by beginners and developers to build a great site quickly and effieciently.
 See the live demo here: http://lebanon.smartcatdev.wpengine.com/

 == Installation ==